tergav17/Z80-MegaMapper/README.md

 At the moment, there is no way to maintain IFF2 contents during a trap.
 This is fine for systems that don't need an NMI, but can cause interrupt issues to those that do.
 It should be possible to add a status bit that keeps trick of if IFF1 and IFF2 are supposed to be equal, and work backwards from there.

+The classic NMOS CPUs seem to have issues sometimes with detecting clock edges on the M1 cycle.
+Currently, this is circumvented by just getting a faster CMOS Z80.

 # Installation

 The ZMM is designed to slot directly into where the Z80 plugs into the mainboard of the host computer.
 Everything runs on +5V, so no additional jumpers are needed.